Streamlining macOS Patch Management with Update Rings via Intune DDM policies

 Program Enrollment: AlwaysOff

-If desired, you could also consider creating an additional policy (scoped to the Beta users group) that sets "AlwaysOn" to enforce enrollment in the Beta program.
+If desired, you could also consider using the option "AlwaysOn" to enforce enrollment in the Beta program.
 In addition, you will need a token from Apple Business/School Manager.

 Pilot policy